USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 **Step 4-5: Set the Target Pollutant.** The target pollutant is the pollutant of primary interest for emissions reductions from the control strategy.
 The Least Cost and Maximum Emissions Reduction algorithms will apply reductions to the target pollutant.
 For the Multi-Pollutant Maximum Emissions Reduction strategy, one or more pollutants must be selected from the `Target Pollutant` pull-down menu.

-Note that reductions of pollutants other than the selected target pollutant (e.g., PM<sub>10</sub>, PM<sub>2.5</sub>, elemental carbon [EC], organic carbon [OC]) will be included in strategy results if those pollutants both appear in the inventories input to the strategy and they are affected by measures applied as part of the strategy.
+Note that reductions of pollutants other than the selected target pollutant (e.g., PM<sub>10</sub>-PRI, PM<sub>2.5</sub>-PRI, elemental carbon [EC], organic carbon [OC]) will be included in strategy results if those pollutants both appear in the inventories input to the strategy and they are affected by measures applied as part of the strategy.
 These pollutants are sometimes referred to as "co-impact pollutants", because the impact on the emissions could be either a reduction (i.e., a benefit) or an increase (i.e., a disbenefit).

 If **Multi-Pollutant Maximum Emissions Reduction** is selected from the `Type of Analysis` pull-down menu, set the `Target Pollutant` using the `Set` button next to this field to select from a list of pollutants to use for the strategy.
 Select the pollutants to include in the strategy from the pollutant list using Control-Click.

 For this Least Cost example, use the pull-down menu to set `Target Pollutant` to VOC.

-**Step 4-6: Set the Interest Rate.** The Interest Rate (i.e., interest rate) is used in the calculation of the annualized capital cost for control measures when appropriate data are available.
+**Step 4-6: Set the Interest Rate.** The Interest Rate is used in the calculation of the annualized capital cost for control measures when appropriate data are available.
 For this example, set the `Interest Rate` to **7.0**.
 Note that the interest rate typically does not affect strategies for area or mobile sources.

 **Step 4-7: Use Cost Equations.** When the `Use Cost Equations` checkbox is checked, cost equations will be included in the strategy run; otherwise only cost per ton-related (CPT) cost estimates will be used.
 For this exercise, leave `Use Cost Equations` checked to use the Least Cost equations selected as the `Type of Analysis` in Step 2-9.